rzmk/czv/czv-wasm/README.md

 # czv-wasm

-WebAssembly (JavaScript and TypeScript) library for [czv](https://github.com/rzmk/czv). czv is a library of utility functions for CSV-related data engineering and analysis tasks.
+WebAssembly (JavaScript and TypeScript) library for [czv](https://github.com/rzmk/czv). czv is a library of CSV-related operations for data engineering and analysis tasks.

+-   For a Rust library see [czv](https://github.com/rzmk/czv/tree/main/czv).
+-   For a Python library see [czv-python](https://github.com/rzmk/czv/tree/main/czv-python).

 ## Installation and example